THM-Health/PILOS/docs/docs/administration/07-advanced/02-recording.md

+---
-# Recording management
+title: Recording management
+description: Guide how to setup recording management with PILOS
+---

+## Introduction

 PILOS is able to manage recordings from BigBlueButton servers.
 This includes the transfer of the recordings to PILOS for permanent storage and serving.

+Follow the steps below to set up the recording management.

 ## Permissions

 To allow the BBB-Server to write the recording files and PILOS to read the files, the file permissions need to be set correctly.
 Therefore, you need to create a user and group on both systems.

-### BBB-Server

-On the BBB-Server you need to create a group `pilos-spool` and add the `bigbluebutton` user to this group.
+**On the BBB Server** you need to create a group `pilos-spool` and add the `bigbluebutton` user to this group.

 ```bash
 # Create a new group shared by the BBB-Server and PILOS